bwinter/tha/THA_MEETING.md

 - [ ] Explain (Read checklist.)
     - [ ] Voting Round
         - We will be using multiple metrics designed to drive useful discussions.
-        - We will read the metric and its *positive* and *negative* statements.
+        - I will read the metric and its *positive* and *negative* statements.
         - We will take a moment to ensure everyone understands the meaning of the statements.
             - We will give 1 to 1.5 minute to reflect on how each metric and accompanying statements make you feel.
             - Raise your hand if you need more time or have a question.
             - These questions are intentionally wishy-washy, try to “lean into them”.
-            - It is okay for everyone to interpret metrics differently.
+            - It is okay (possibly prefereable) for everyone to interpret metrics differently.
             - To help retain novel thoughts, consider creating some notes.
             - Finally we will ask everyone to show how they voted and will record these votes on the worksheet.
                 - Use colored post-its to help facilitators see your vote.
+                - Experiment: Have all reds hold up, all greens, all yellows for counting.

-    - We will repeat this process for the rest of the metrics
+    - [ ] We will repeat this process for the rest of the metrics
-    - After all metrics are done, we will take a deep breath (to help stay relaxed) and then take a short break.
+    - [ ] After all metrics are done, we will take a deep breath and then take a short break.
     - [ ] Any questions about what has been said so far?

 - [ ] Collect Metrics (run list above for every metric)

-- [ ] Request metric sequencing feedback. (anything anyone finds particularly interesting?)
+- [ ] Ask if there are any metrics folks find particularly interesting?
     - Compliment sandwich can be useful for red metrics.
     - Starting with a green metric first can help get physic safety up.

 - [ ] First deep breath and then 10-minute break.

 ### Discussion: